angxu1/bike_sharing/README.md

 ### locations_sim_EM_MM.ipynb

-The `locations_sim_EM_MM.ipynb` notebook compares the EM algorithm with the MM algorithm in estimating the location weights given that the underlying locations are in a large candidate location set.
+The `locations_sim_EM_MM.ipynb` notebook implements the EM algorithm and the MM algorithm in estimating the location weights given that the underlying locations are in a large candidate location set.

+### EM_MM_comparison.ipynb
+The `EM_MM_comparison.ipynb` notebook compares the performance between the EM and MM algorithms.
+The notebook reproduces table 1 in the paper.

 ### locations_sim_allin.ipynb